 True WWII duffle coats in great condition are difficult to find.
-They pop up every once in a while on ebay for about £10 – 100, but shipping from the UK is quite expensive.
+They pop up every once in a while on eBay for about £10 – 100, but shipping from the UK is quite expensive.
 Of course, you may also be lucky to find a great duffle coat at a local store like vintage menswear in London, but this will be the exception to the rule.
-Thankfully, the wider cut will make shopping online less risky in terms of sizing.
-In addition, you can try vintage websites, such as this one , this one or that one.
-However, always bear in mind that the smallest size they used to make them in was a size 1 and I have seen a 6’2″ man weighing 250 lb. look like he has to grow into it.
-So only go for WWII coats it if you really want the real thing, otherwise it will just be way too big on you.
+Thankfully, the wider cut will make shopping online less risky regarding sizing.
+Also, you can try vintage websites, such as this one, this one or that one.
+However, always bear in mind that the smallest size they used to make them in was a size 1, and I have seen a 6’2″ man weighing 250 lb. look like he has to grow into it.
+So only go for WWII coats it if you really want the real thing.
+Otherwise it will just be way too big on you.

 New Duffle Coats

-Another supplier that claims originality is Original Montgomery, which once again shows what an impact the Field Marshal had in Britain.
-Their product is less expensive and in return you get 30% polyester.
+Another supplier that claims to make original coats is Original Montgomery, which once again shows what an impact the Field Marshal had in Britain.
+According to their website, they have been producing duffle coats for the British Admiralty since the 1890’s, and still produce their signature product in England.
+Their product is less expensive – about £170 – and in return you get 30% polyester.
 That alone would be a reason for me not to buy it, but if you are on a budget, it may fit the bill.

 Another manufacturer that provides 100% Loden duffle coats is Schneiders Salzburg from Austria.
 In the US, they are not readily available, but in Europe they are widely available in haberdasheries.
 If you want a duffle coat with flap, LL Bean offers an 18oz version in wool and if you live in Germany, you should consider Ladage & Oelke in Hamburg, who have been offering this classic in various colors for years.